 The verdict here is pretty simple: Verizon has the best coverage in the country.
 Twigby, on the other hand, primarily uses Sprint’s network to bring service to its customers.
 You can take a look at how each carrier’s network looks in your area with the maps below.

-Twigby does actually use Verizon’s network when users go outside of Sprint’s coverage area.
+Twigby does actually use the Verizon network when users go outside of Sprint’s coverage area.
 But Twigby customers won’t get the same data speeds on Verizon due to deprioritization.

 Twigby vs. Verizon phones and devices

 Never pay full price for a new phone.
 Instead, wait until you’re signing up for a new plan and take advantage of an amazing deal.

 Verizon often runs BOGO deals, discounts, and other promotional deals on flagship devices like the iPhone SE (2022) or Galaxy S21.
 Meanwhile, Twigby focuses on discount phones.
 These WhistleOut charts will show you the most popular phone deals from each carrier right now.